Diversity-Preserving K-Armed Bandits, Revisited: Introduction

-\paragraph{Maintaining a budget.} The last example can be generalized as follows: every pure action $a$ is associated with $N$ costs $c^{(1)}_a, \dots, c^{(N)}_a$ in $\R$, accounting for limited resources or environmental costs like the amount of carbon emissions generated from taking the action.
-The model can handle negative costs (e.g., negative carbon emissions).
+\begin{ex}[One-shot version of bandits with knapsacks in the mechanism design] \emph{This second example is our own.
+Suppose that every pure action $a$ is associated with $N$ costs $c^{(1)}_a, \dots, c^{(N)}_a$ in $\R$, accounting for limited resources or environmental costs like the amount of carbon emissions generated from taking the action; negative costs (e.g., negative carbon emissions) are allowed.
 When a player picks a pure action $A_t$ according to the mixed action $\vecp = (p_1, \dots, p_K)$, the $N$ expected costs associated with her choice are

-In this case, a reasonable objective for the player is to maximize her payoff under the constraints that, for all $n \in [N]$, the $n$--th expected cost of her actions be kept under a certain level $u_n \in \R$.
-This amounts to playing under Protocol~\ref{prot} with the probability set
+In this case, a reasonable objective for the player is to maximize her payoff under the constraints that, for all $n \in [N]$, the $n$--th expected cost of her actions be kept under a certain pre-specified level $u_n \in \R$.
+This amounts to playing with the probability set

-This set is again a finite polytope.
 Note that the name ``diversity-preserving'' was inspired by the example of the previous paragraph and is perhaps less relevant in the present example.
+The present example is a one-shot version of bandits with knapsacks (\citealp{Badanidiyuru2013BanditsWK}, \citealp{Badanidiyuru2018BanditsWK}), where the budget constraints must be satisfied at all rounds but in the mechanism design, and not when actual costs are summed over all rounds (though the latter will be approximatively achieved by martingale convergence).} \end{ex}